ashinw/house-prj-pub/lower-level/section-D-requirements.md

 ## Problem

 1. There is a need for a central multi-level stair case in the new house design for conveniently navigating between floors and rooms in the house
-2. The original room's built-in wardrobe & desk with shelves is bulky
+2. The original room's built-in wardrobe & desk with shelves are bulky
 3. The original room's wardrobe reduces the effective space of the room when opening and also conflicts with the room's entrance door
 4. The room's door handle is completely broken
 5. There is no cooling system in this room